microsoft/FMU-bonsai-connector/README.md

 2. Set-up through .env file (per example):

-    - inside the example folder (where main.py is located), drop a .env file with the corresponding config vars**:
+    - inside the example folder (where main.py is located), drop a .env file with the corresponding bonsai config parameters**:

       > SIM_WORKSPACE="abcdefgh-ijkl-lmno-pqrs-tuvwxyz12345"
       >